Collection

 VENUS

-"Ode to liberation and the flow of thefertility of each one, whether living or inert"
+"Ode to liberation and the flow offertility of each one, whether living or inert."

-This one you are going to see is mine.
+This one you're about to see is mine.

-It could not have been made of flesh, but of art.
+It could not be made of flesh, but of art.

-Painting that takes as a canvas a mannequin in which
+Painting that uses a mannequin as a canvas in which

 VENUS